Nikon

 areas makes them sound mediocre.
 Far from it!
 They are surprisingly good, even

-expensive.
-Ten years ago, you just couldn’t buy binoculars this good for this
+ago, you just couldn’t buy binoculars this good for this money and

 The view is quite bright and very sharp, if rather narrow and